-- A. If an employee in frozen pay status is promoted to a higher job class, the promotion shall result in, at a minimum, a one (1) step real increase in compensation. - B. An employee who has served one-half (1/2) or more of the time required to be considered for the next step increase shall, upon promotion to a position in a higher salary range in the bargaining unit, be placed at Step A of the higher range or such other step as shall provide an increase of three (3) steps, whichever is greater. - C. An employee who has served less than one-half (1/2) of the time required to be considered for the next step increase shall, upon promotion to a position in a higher salary range in the bargaining unit, be placed at Step A of the higher range or such other step as shall provide an increase of two (2) steps, whichever is greater.
+A. If an employee in frozen pay status is promoted to a higher job class, the promotion shall result in, at a minimum, a one (1) step real increase in compensation.

+B.-An employee who has served one-half (1/2) or more of the time required to be considered for the next step increase shall, upon promotion to a position in a higher salary range in the bargaining unit, be placed at Step A of the higher range or such other step as shall provide an increase of two

+B. (2)three (3) steps, whichever is greater.

-A promoted employee entering the new range at a pay increment shall be treated as if that increment had been earned in the new range and granted further increments accordingly.
+C.-An employee who has served less than one-half (1/2) of the time required to be considered for the next step increase shall, upon promotion to a position in a higher salary range in the bargaining unit, be placed at Step A of the higher range or such other step as shall provide an increase of one increment had been earned in the new range and granted further increments accordingly.

+C. (1)two (2) stepsstep, whichever is greater.

+D. A promoted employee entering the new range at a pay increment shall be treated as if that

-- D. The promoted employee's entitlement to a two (2) step or three (3) step increase upon promotion will be determined in accordance with Sections 13.08B and C. The step on the salary schedule that represents a two (2) or three (3) step increase, as appropriate, will be located on the employee's former salary schedule.
-When there is no match, the employee will be placed at the next higher step on the Confidential salary schedule or at Step A, whichever is greater. - E. For purposes of this section, "steps" means both pay increments and merit steps.
+E. The promoted employee's entitlement to a two (2) step or three (3) step increase upon promotion will be determined in accordance with Sections 13.08B and C. The step on the salary schedule that represents a two (2) or three (3) step increase, as appropriate, will be located on the employee's former salary schedule.
+When there is no match, the employee will be placed at the next higher step on the Confidential salary schedule or at Step A, whichever is greater.

+E.F.
+For purposes of this section, "steps" means both pay increments and merit steps.